dimpase/M2/Package-Writing-Style-Guide.md

 * General recommendations :
     * Any violation of the guide is allowed if it enhances readability.
-    * The rules can be violated if there are strong personal objections against them.

 * Naming conventions :
     * Names representing types must be nouns and written in mixed case starting with upper case.